transloadit/uppy/website/src/docs/index.md

 Drag and Drop, Webcam, basic file manipulation (adding metadata), uploading via tus resumable uploads or XHR/Multipart is all possible using just the uppy client module.

-Adding [Uppy Server](/docs/server/) to the mix enables remote sources such as Instagram, Google Drive, Dropbox, and direct urls.
+Adding [Uppy Server](/docs/server/) to the mix enables remote sources such as Instagram, Google Drive, Dropbox, and remote urls.
 Uploads from remote sources are handled server-to-server, so a 5 GB video won’t be eating into your mobile data plan.
 Files are removed from Uppy Server after an upload is complete, or after a reasonable timeout.
 Access tokens also don’t stick around for long, for security reasons.

 ## Installation